About This Course

 Skills and Careers Information

-- the ability to derive conclusions based on research
+- Evaluate ideas and derive conclusions based on research

-A degree in English also supports and sustains a lifelong relationship with books and with literature, and equips you to become a critical thinker, an elegant writer and a creative person.
+The UCC BA in English supports and sustains a lifelong relationship with literature, and equips you with the skills and knowledge to become a critical thinker, an effective communicator, an elegant writer, and a creative person able to make a positive contribution to our society and culture.

 Non-EU candidates are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
 In addition, where such candidates are non-native speakers of the English language they must satisfy the university of their competency in the English language.